-All required pre-application meetings were held more than 60 days prior to the Applicant's anticipated application filing date.
-The Applicant maintains a Project-specific website (liberty-renewables.com/agricolawind/), point-of-contact email addresses (sbiggar@liberty-renewables.com and mlee@liberty-renewables.com), and a toll-free phone number (917-203-8284) for interested parties to communicate questions or comments.
-The Applicant has made efforts to respond directly to all substantive inquiries and comments submitted about the Project by email and telephone.
+All pre-application meetings were held more than 60 days prior to the Applicant's anticipated application filing date.
+In addition to the Open House, the Applicant maintains a Project-specific website (https://liberty-renewables.com/hoffmanfallswind/) and point-of-contact email address (sbiggar@liberty-renewables.com) for stakeholders and other interested parties to communicate questions or comments.
+The Applicant has made efforts to respond directly to all substantive inquiries and comments submitted to the Facility contact (by email, telephone, or mail).